 I was nominated a while back on a social media platform to showcase a guitar and chose to do a video of this one.
 There is some technical info and terminology a beginner may find useful so I figured I would share it here.
 NOTE: This guitar was originally built with a hardtail bridge that required no neck angle.
 Several years later I decided to retrofit it with a Kahler trem.
 Since that requires a slight angle, I compensated by recessing it into the body.

 NOTE: In the #9 Description video above, I reference neck-thru construction as having better sustain.
 This has been tested and considered to be scientifically inaccurate.
 (KIND OF) The test I watched showed one control batch.
 In my opinion, proper science dictates the testing of many control batches.
-Since each piece of wood is characteristically unique, It's impossible to measure which build style has better sustain using the same piece of wood.
+Since each piece of wood is characteristically unique, It's impossible to measure which build style has better sustain without using the exact same piece of wood (which is impossible).
 If you build 3 guitars and test the sustain, the results are completely influenced by the differences in the wood.
 Even the same plank of wood can have different densities and characteristics on each side or end.
 Anyways, the differences were subtle and since neck-thru construction offers the best access to higher frets, it is still considered a premium feature.
 Rant over.